bvallelunga/example-app-companion-words/README.md

 ```

 ## Output Scheme
 The output will map each input word to an array of similar words.
-Notice how `"fkdsjfsa"` is missing in the output;
+Notice how `fkdsjfsa` is missing in the output;
 input words which are not found in the app's vocabulary are skipped.

 ```json